hires/Dintree-Virtual/README.md

 ## Licence

 All code in this repository is licensed under GPL 3.0 or later.
-All panel designs, graphics, logos and other media files are copyright Andrew Kilpatrick and/or others and may not be used without permission.
+All panel designs, graphics, logos and other media files are copyright Andrew Kilpatrick and/or others.
+You are free to fork this project but commercial use of anything media files requires permission from the author.

 ## Modules